GrantStreetGroup/Types-Numbers/README.md

 Behaves like `Int` from [Types::Standard](https://metacpan.org/pod/Types%3A%3AStandard), but will also accept blessed number types and integers in E notation.
 There are no expectations of storage limitations here.
 (See ["SignedInt"](#signedint) for that.)

+### IntRange\[\`n, \`p\]

+Only accepts integers within a certain range.
+By default, the two parameters are the minimums and maximums, inclusive.
+Though, the minimum/maximums can be omitted or undefined.

 ### PerlSafeInt